-**Before applying, please contact the Arts in Education Director (email@example.com ) who will provide assistance with creating a User ID within the GO SMART online grant system.
+**Before applying, please contact the Arts in Education Director (firstname.lastname@example.org ) who will provide assistance with creating a User ID for the GO SMART online grant system.

 The Teacher Incentive Grant Program is a means of providing financial assistance to teachers who wish to explore new and creative ways of integrating the arts into other areas of the curriculum.
 Projects are teacher driven and may involve the visual arts, literary arts, performing arts (drama, music, dance,) architecture, design, folk arts, media arts or any combination of artistic disciplines.

 Teachers considering this grant application should keep in mind that arts integration is more than using an arts-based activity in service of another discipline; it is meeting two sets of goals simultaneously in both the art and non-art curriculum.
 This allows for students to explore both the art and the non-art curriculum, make connections, and engage in learning that is deep and meaningful.
 For information on defining arts integration please see: http://www.kennedy-center.org/education/partners/defining_arts_integration.pdf.

 The following criteria should be used as a guide for developing your proposed project:

 All Teacher Incentive projects must include the following:

 Project *Evaluation - Process and Tips

 Evaluation of the project is an integral part of learning and understanding.
 Evaluation involves gathering evidence before, during, and after a project and using it to tell the story and make judgments about what happened.
 The evidence collected should demonstrate what occurred and why, and identify what impact the overall project had on student learning and teaching practice.
 Evaluation proves the value of the project and provides information to stakeholders including; participants, teachers, parents, administrators, school boards, community, local and state funders, and ND Council on the Arts.

 3 examples of the evidence that supports your final evaluation is required and must be uploaded within the final report.